mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     and no 'num_gpus' flag in the tf_benchmarks_args flag, the num_gpus flag will automatically be populated with the number of available GPUs.

+`--tf_data_dir`: Path to dataset in TFRecord format (aka Example protobufs).
+If
+    not specified, synthetic data will be used.

 `--tf_data_format`: <NCHW|NHWC>: Data layout to
     use: NHWC (TF native) or NCHW (cuDNN native).
     (default: 'NCHW')

+`--tf_data_module`: Data path in preprovisioned data bucket.
+    (default: 'tensorflow/ILSVRC2012')

 `--tf_data_name`: <imagenet|flowers>: Name of dataset: imagenet or flowers.
     (default: 'imagenet')